Information on the current terrorism threat level is published on the Australian National Security website.

 Terrorist attacks are usually sudden with little or no warning.

 Knowing what to do in emergency situations will help you cope in the event of a terrorist attack.
-As part of your preparation you should:
+As part of your preparation you should - look, listen and report.

 Types of suspicious activity includes: